gainwell-ohio/spbm/docs/Endocrine_Agents/diabetes_insulin.md

 2. For a medication requiring step therapy, there must have been an inadequate clinical response to at least **one** preferred medication within the same class not requiring prior authorization.
 A therapeutic failure is the inability to reach A1C goal after at least 120 days of current regimen with documented adherence and appropriate dose escalation.
 3. The requested non-preferred medication may be approved if there has been a therapeutic failure to at least **two** medications within the same class not requiring prior authorization.
 A therapeutic failure is the inability to reach A1C goal after at least 120 days of current regimen with documented adherence and appropriate dose escalation.

+## Additional Criteria

+### Inhaled Insulin

-## Additional Clinical Criteria For Inhaled Insulin
+Additional Clinical Criteria for Inhaled Insulin

 -   Patient has a claim for a long-acting insulin in the previous 120 days, or patient has type 2 diabetes; and
 -   Patient has not been diagnosed with asthma or COPD; and